- Applicants to the Student Scholar Symposium will be accepted based on the content submitted by the January 30, 2023 submission deadline.

-- Application abstracts must contain no more than 1,500 characters (with spaces)
+- Application abstracts must contain no more than 200 words

 The following criteria must be met for UCF graduate students participating in the Student Scholar Symposium:

 - Currently enrolled UCF graduate students in good academic standing.

 - Applicants may only appear as primary author on one presentation submission.